 target, while acquiring further qualitative information.

-Various derivatives of the original Swann/Puthoff methodology have re-ordered some of the stages, made alterations to some of the content, and introduced changes in the vocabulary originally adopted by SRI.
+Various derivatives of the original Swann/Puthoff methodology, such as Technical Remote Viewing (TRV) and Scientific Remote Viewing (SRV), have re-ordered some of the stages, made alterations to some of the content, and introduced changes in the vocabulary originally adopted by SRI.
 However, the overall intent of each of these derivatives remains the same as the original version of CRV.

 Extended Remote Viewing

 In Extended Remote Viewing, or ERV for short, a viewer relaxes on a bed or other comfortable support and tries to reach a ‘hypnagogic’ state – a condition at the borderline between asleep and awake.
 The room is darkened and soundproofed if possible.